PagerDuty/pdpyras/README.rst

 Overview
 --------
-This library supplies classes extending `requests.Session`_ from the Requests_ HTTP library that serve as Python interfaces to the `REST API v2`_ and `Events API v2`_ of PagerDuty.
+This library supplies classes extending `httpx.Client`_ from the HTTPX_ HTTP library that serve as Python interfaces to the `REST API v2`_ and `Events API v2`_ of PagerDuty.
 One might call it an opinionated wrapper library.
-It was designed with the philosophy that Requests_ is a perfectly adequate HTTP client, and that abstraction should focus only on the most generally applicable and frequently-implemented core features, requirements and tasks.
-Design decisions concerning how any particular PagerDuty resource is accessed or manipulated through APIs are left to the user or implementer to make.
+It was designed based on these tenets:

+- The client should not reinvent the wheel when it comes to HTTP.
+- A successful API client should emphasize abstractions for only the most broadly-applicable and frequently-implemented core patterns and requirements of the API(s) that it was built to access.

+Decisions concerning how any particular PagerDuty resource is handled, and which API calls are made to accomplish a design goal, are left to the end user ("implementer") to make.
+This client's focus is on removing barriers to getting the API's data into the hands of the implementer, and the implementer's data into the API, using basic Python types (``dict``, ``list``, ``str`` and ``int``) to represent the data.

 Features
 --------
-- Uses Requests' automatic HTTP connection pooling and persistence
+- Uses HTTPX's automatic HTTP connection pooling and persistence
 - Tested in / support for Python 3.6 through 3.13
 - Abstraction layer for authentication, pagination, filtering and wrapped entities